brain-score/vision/docs/source/modules/tutorial.rst

 have pictures, which the other more lengthy sections below do.
 As an example, we will submit a version of AlexNet from Pytorch’s library; the main steps are outlined below:

-1. Clone a copy of  the ``sample-model-submission`` repo from from https://github.com/brain-score/sample-model-submission.
-If you are wondering about what the various repos on the main Brain-Score github do, check out the `Overview`_ section below.
+1. Clone a copy of  the `sample-model-submission`_ repo If you are wondering about what the various repos on the main Brain-Score github do, check out the `Overview`_ section below.
    Here is the command for a terminal: ::
      git clone https://github.com/brain-score/sample-model-submission.git